SQRLab/UtilitiesExp/SLM/preparations for software/README.md

 Correction should be made to slmsuite>holography>algorithms.py
 1. In ijcam_to_kxyslm function:
-      change the shape of b– <span style="color:red">b = b.reshape(-1)</span> before calculating the target.
+      change the shape of b by adding a command "<span style="color:red">b = b.reshape(-1)</span>" before calculating the target.
-2. The null_region parameter shouldn’t be bool type.
+2. The null_region parameter shouldn’t be bool type as written in the function.